asyncapi/generator/docs/template-development.md

 ## Hooks

 [Hooks](hooks.md) enable templates to perform multiple tasks.
 You can add Hooks to your template as fractions of code.
 In the template, you must store it in the `hooks` directory under the template directory.
 You can also store it in other modules and external libraries, or even configure it inside the template.
-The generation process can perform multiple actions. _(Example: A hook that generates a pdf after the generation process is complete.)_
+The generation process can perform multiple actions.

 **Templates** can perform multiple actions _before_ or _after_ the generation process with the help of **hooks**.

-For example, In AsyncAPI html-template, hooks can help you change the specification version with the new `version` that you can pass before the generation process even begins:
+For example, hooks can help you change the specification version with the new `version` that you can pass before the generation process even begins:

 ```js
 module.exports = {